-The SKI review activities has in recent years been focused on the implementation of the general safety regulations SKIFS 1998:1.
+As accounted for in the first report under the Convention, SKI has developed its inspection practice as a result of the new general safety regulations (SKIFS 1998:1), revised as SKIFS 2004:1.
 These regulations, described in section E.19.2.4, provide a more structured approach to inspection and safety assessment and have generally improved the situation.
 Extensive inspections of the safety review function and fulfilment of the competence assurance requirement have been carried out.